The Bankrate promise

 - Other factors, like the card's generous sign-up bonus and travel insurance coverage, can also make this card worth it for many businesses.

-Before you can decide if the Ink Business Preferred® Credit Card is worth it, you should take a closer look at its earning rate, dynamic bonus categories and cardholder perks.
-You should also consider this card’s generous sign-up bonus, which is better than bonuses offered by comparable business cards on the market today.
+When deciding whether the Ink Business Preferred® Credit Card is worth it, it can help to take a closer look at its earning rate, dynamic bonus categories and cardholder perks.
+It may also be helpful to consider this card’s generous sign-up bonus, which is better than many of the bonuses offered by comparable business cards on the market today.

-That said, we consider this card a solid option for small businesses who want to earn travel rewards on business purchases.
-In fact, it recently made our list of the best business credit cards for travel—mostly due to the points flexibility offered by the Chase Ultimate Rewards program.
+That said, we consider this card a solid option for small businesses that want to earn travel rewards on business purchases.
+In fact, it made our list of the best business credit cards for travel — mostly due to the points flexibility offered by the Chase Ultimate Rewards program.

-If you’re stuck trying to decide between this business credit card and another, here’s an overview of everything you need to know about the Ink Business Preferred.
+If you’re stuck trying to decide between this business credit card and another, here’s an overview of the Ink Business Preferred to help you decide.